A Quantum Non-Gaussianity Criterion Based on Photon Correlations $g^{(2)}$ and $g^{(3)}$

 with so-far arbitrary real-valued factors $\chi_1$ and $\chi_2$.
 For Gaussian pure states, we can rewrite the inequality~\eqref{eq:bound_general} as

 The boundary of this inequality is reached for the minimum of the LHS with respect to the parameters of the Gaussian state, i.e.\ $\alpha$, $r$ and $\theta$.
-Calculating the minimum of the LHS with respect to the squeezing angle $\theta$, we find that it is always obtained for $\theta = 0$ (amplitude squeezing) if $\chi_2 \geq -3$ \cite{supplement}.
+Calculating the minimum of the LHS with respect to the squeezing angle $\theta$, we find that it is always obtained for $\theta = 0$ (amplitude squeezing) if $\chi_2 \geq -3$, see \cite{supplement} Sec.~II and VI.
 With this minor restriction, the bound solely depends on the positive displacement $\alpha$ and the positive squeezing strength $r$.

 In order to visualize the bound for Gaussian states, we plot the values of $g^{(2)}$ and $g^{(3)}$ with the expressions in Eq.~\eqref{eq:Gn_Gauss} for a large set of values of $\alpha$, $r$ and $\theta$ in Fig.~\ref{fig:g2g3}.
-First of all, this scatter plot indicates that there are well-defined regions that Gaussian pure states cannot occupy.
-Furthermore, we find that states with $\theta=0$ and a fixed squeezing strength $r$ follow lines in the $(g^{(2)}, g^{(3)} )$ plot, where smaller values of $r$ approach a boundary (dashed lines).
+First of all, this scatter plot indicates that there are well-defined regions that Gaussian pure states cannot occupy and that the actual bound is non-linear.
+Furthermore, we find that states with $\theta=0$ and a fixed squeezing strength $r$ follow curves in the $(g^{(2)}, g^{(3)})$ plot, where smaller values of $r$ approach a boundary (dashed lines).
 This suggests that the boundary is obtained for $r \rightarrow 0$.
 However, this limit for $g^{(2)}$ and $g^{(3)}$ cannot be taken right away since that corresponds to coherent states, which have a fixed value of $g^{(n)} = 1$ for any $\alpha$ (red circle).
 We need to take into account that $\alpha^2$ also goes to zero for the boundary.
 To this end, we first expand $g^{(2)}$ and $g^{(3)}$ in a Taylor series to second order in $r$ around $r=0$, which yields $(\alpha > 0)$

 Neglecting the higher order terms $\mathcal{O}[r^3]$ and rearranging Eq.~\eqref{eq:g2_taylor} to find $\alpha^2$ leads to the two solutions

 Inserting this expression in the Taylor expanded third-order correlation function of a Gaussian state $g^{(3)}_\mathrm{2nd}$ [Eq.~\eqref{eq:g3_taylor}] and taking the limit $r \rightarrow 0$, we obtain